zaptree/mariadb-platform-docker/single-container/README.md

 `docker exec -it mariadb-platform /bin/bash`

+If you do want to expose the Maxscale RTR port to your host machine, you need to publish the port with the -p flag when running the image.

+`docker run -p 3306:33061/tcp --name mariadb-platform mariadb/platform_single:x3-1.0`

 ### Architecture
 The image has been setup to allow testing of hybrid transactional analytical processing (HTAP), and the basic components are outlines in [this](https://mariadb.com/kb/en/library/sample-platform-x3-implementation-for-transactional-and-analytical-workloads/) knowledgebase article.
 The major differences include running a three member MariaDB Server Master-Slave cluster (instead of four member), and a simple one UM and one PM MariaDB Columnstore setup.
 (The image is still big, even having opted for this trimmed down approach).